 The Award is made biennially by IAHR to one of its members whose experimental, theoretical or numerical research has resulted in significant and enduring contributions to the understanding of the physics of phenomena and/or processes in hydraulic science or engineering and who demonstrated outstanding skills in graduate teaching and supervision.
-The awards consisting of a certificate and cash prize are presented during the IAHR World Congresses.
-The Award fund, which was established by the family and friends of Professor Yalin, is authorised to receive contributions from association members and friends of Professor Yalin.
+The awards consisting of a certificate and cash prize are presented during the IAHR Biennial Congresses.
+The Award fund, which was established by the family and friends of Professor Yalin, is authorised to receive contributions from Association members and friends of Professor Yalin.

 1. The IAHR M. Selim Yalin Award (hereinafter referred to as the Award) will be made biennially, in odd-numbered years, to a member of IAHR whose experimental, theoretical or numerical research has resulted in significant and enduring contributions to the understanding of the physics of phenomena and/or processes in hydraulic science or engineering and who has demonstrated outstanding skills in graduate teaching and supervision.

 2. Each awardee will be endorsed by the IAHR Council from a recommendation by the IAHR Awards Committee (hereinafter referred to as the Award Committee).
 The Award Committee will actively seek nomination of awardees from the IAHR membership, and will publish at least annually in the IAHR Newsletter an advertisement, calling for nominations.
 The advertisement will include a brief description of the support material which is to accompany nominations.

 3. The awardee for each biennium will be endorsed by the Council either at its meeting during the preceding even numbered year or by e-mail ballot in the year of the Congress in time to encourage the recipient to attend the Congress.

 4. The award need not be made during any biennium in which the Council considers none of the nominees to be of sufficient high quality.